Mental distress: Demographic and societal factors

-LGBTQ+ Community
+LGBTQ+ community

-Those who identify as part of the LGBTQ+ community have a higher risk of experiencing mental distress, most likely as a result of continued discrimination and victimization.
-Members of this population are often confronted with derogatory and hateful comments (physically and/or through social media).
+Those who identify as part of the LGBTQ+ community have a higher risk of experiencing mental distress, sometimes as a result of discrimination and victimization.
 This discrimination has the potential of affecting their feelings of self-worth and confidence, leading to anxiety, depression, and even suicidality.
-It is for this reason that members of the LGBTQ+ community may experience higher rates of mental distress than their cisgender and heterosexual counterparts.
-Along with the increased risk of experiencing mental distress, members of this community may refrain from seeking mental health care due to past discrimination by medical professionals.
-In addition to the lack of knowledge and research with this population, this group is marginalized due to the lack of funding as most of the funds go to campaigns for the younger LGBTQ+ population.
+This community may refrain from seeking mental health care due to past discrimination by medical professionals.
+There are age based disparities within the community as most research and funding is focused on the younger LGBTQ+ population.
 A study published in 2021 found that "LGBTQ+ students experienced more bullying and psychological distress".